-* – For these sign-up options, miles awarded must be converted to KrisFlyer miles (you cannot hold them as Voyage Miles, see below)
+* For the 150,000 miles sign-up option, miles awarded must be converted to KrisFlyer miles (you cannot hold them as Voyage Miles, see below).

-The ‘enhanced’ sign-up bonus options (with 150,000 or 500,000 miles) were also reportedly being re-offered at annual renewal for some cardholders last year, though there is nothing in the terms and conditions about this so it is likely a targeted or temporary offer.
+The ‘enhanced’ sign-up bonus option (with 150,000 miles) was also reportedly being re-offered at annual renewal for some cardholders last year, though there is nothing in the terms and conditions about this so it is likely a targeted or temporary offer.
 You may or may not receive the option.

 The OCBC Voyage Visa card earns 1.2 miles for every $1 spent locally (i.e. transacted in SGD), and 2.3 miles for every $1 spent overseas (i.e. transacted in foreign currency).